 Maintaining healthy testosterone/estrogen balance has other important implications for aging males.
 For example, in a study among men with heart failure, both low and high estradiol levels were associated with significantly increased chances of death compared to “balanced” levels Although PDE5 inhibitors are generally well tolerated, they can cause a number of side effects including headache, indigestion, visual disturbances, priapism (ie, painful, prolonged erection lasting more than 6 hours), and even blindness.
 Furthermore, the use of PDE5 inhibitors is limited in some men by contraindications such as cardiovascular disease.
 These drugs can also interact with other medications (eg, nitrates) and cause negative reactions.
 PDE5 inhibitors only improve erectile function, not overall sexual function.

 In men who are not good candidates for or do not respond well to PDE5 inhibitors, intracavernosal vasodilating medications are a second-line treatment option.
 These treatments are delivered via self-injection into the cavernosum.
 Adverse effects may include pain, prolonged erection, and fibrosis.
 Alprostadil is synthetic prostaglandin E1, which is a biochemical signaling molecule with vasodilatory properties.
 Studies show alprostadil to be effective in about 70% of men with erectile dysfunction.
 Alprostadil can now be delivered via topical cream as well, which has demonstrated a success rate similar to injectable forms.
 Papaverine, a compound derived from the poppy plant, nonspecifically inhibits phosphodiesterase enzymes and modulates calcium signaling.
-It does not possess opiate properties like some other poppy derivatives such as morphine.
+It does not possess opiate properties like some other poppy derivatives.
 Studies suggest a patient satisfaction rate of about 44%.
 Papaverine use may increase liver function tests with the potential for hepatotoxicity.
 Phentolamine blocks alpha-1 and -2 adrenergic receptors.
 This helps facilitate erection by impairing muscle constriction.
 Phentolamine alone is not sufficient to trigger and sustain rigid erection, so it is used in combination with other intracavernosal agents for an additive effect.
 Because phentolamine is expensive and needs to be refrigerated, it may be less convenient.
 Another alternative is utilizing a vacuum device (VED) to artificially increase penile blood flow.
 These devices consist of plastic cylinders that are placed over the penis and vacuumed by a pump to negative pressure to allow cavernosal expansion and erection.
 Constriction rings are then placed at the base of the penis to retain blood.
 Vacuum erection devices provide a relatively safe and efficacious alternative for those unresponsive to or unable to take oral medications.
 Disadvantages include lack of penile stability, which may interfere with sexual performance, and inhibited ejaculation.